carlosriveros/full-stack-challenge/README.md

 The app uses React Router to navigate between those two.
 The other views are showing withing those two components using conditional logic.

+For Styling I used a lightweight CSS framework called muicss

 Had I had more time or had I not needed to implement a backend:
 * I would have created more react components and more routes to separate the UI into more functional components
 * I would have separated the CSS into stylesheets and added it to the bundle using webpack